IMF says Brazil recovering from slowdown, backs more reforms

 "After a protracted period of weakness, investment has begun to recover in recent quarters while business confidence has firmed," the IMF report said.

-Low unemployment and hefty real wage gains have kept consumption strong and, with the economy operating at close to potential, supply constraints have held back growth and fueled inflation, the report said.
+Low unemployment and hefty real wage gains have kept consumption strong and, with the economy operating at close to potential, supply constraints have held back growth and fuelled inflation, the report said.

 The IMF welcomed the initiation of a monetary tightening cycle by Brazil's central bank, which is expected to hike its benchmark Selic rate by another 50 basis points later on Wednesday.
 The bank started in April an aggressive rate tightening cycle that brought rates from record low of 7.25 percent to 8.50 percent in July.